 Some of the important reasons to invest in Large Cap companies are:

-- These large cap stocks are more liquid making them easier to exit at any point in time.
-These firms are used as Core long-term investment in a portfolio due to the above factors and thus can occupy a significant section in the allocation of a client’s investment depending on their financial objectives and risk appetiteRisk AppetiteRisk appetite refers to the amount, rate, or percentage of risk that an individual or organization (as determined by the Board of Directors or management) is willing to accept in exchange for its plan, objectives, and innovation..
+- These large-cap stocks are more liquid, making them easier to exit at any point in time.
+These firms are used as Core long-term investments in a portfolio due to the above factors.
+Thus, they can occupy a significant section in the allocation of a client’s investment depending on their financial objectives and risk appetiteRisk AppetiteRisk appetite refers to the amount, rate, or percentage of risk that an individual or organization (as determined by the Board of Directors or management) is willing to accept in exchange for its plan, objectives, and innovation..

 The Large Cap stocks of the US have been outperforming since 2013 and are expected to continue in the short-run.
 The reasons for it are:

 #1 – Large Cap Stocks are more Internationally oriented and gain from USD weakness